Documentation Index

 API_KEY = os.getenv('JUDIT_API_KEY')

-BASE_URL = 'https://requests.prod.judit.io'
+BASE_URL = 'https://requests.production.judit.io'

 TIMEOUT = 10